The Galaxy vape pen from KandyPens is currently my top pick overall:

-The Dr Dabber Ghost is my favorite vape pen overall for wax & oil:
+The Dr Dabber Ghost is another one of my all-time favorites for concentrates:

 It’s small, discreet, has a nice coil, and produces good quality vapor with every draw.
-Most pens are very similar but I find myself gravitating towards this one most often.
+They have a ton of cool accessories to use with this pen also (like some nice glass bubblers).